Slide

 NOTE: The locations listed are our planned stops.
 However, we may substitute other stops based on weather, congestion, and other local factors.

-We start our touring with a boat ride through the pristine forest and mild rapids of Hozugawa Canyon.
-Our ride finishes near Tenryuji Temple.
+Our first stop today is to the gardens of Tenryuji Temple.
 This UNESCO World Heritage Site is famous for its gardens, thought to be the oldest in Kyoto, dating to the 14th Century.
-Their stylish restaurant offers delicious vegetarian meals, so we’ll stop there for lunch.
+Their stylish restaurant offers delicious Buddhist vegetarian meals, so we’ll stop there for lunch.

 After lunch, we’ll take a rickshaw ride around the temple precincts and through a lush bamboo grove.

 Today we head north of Kyoto to the exquisite Miho Museum.
-The building was commissioned by a Japanese religious group and designed by I.M.
+The building was commissioned by a Japanese religious group and designed by the Chinese American architect I.M.
 Pei.
 The museum blends into the surrounding forest by being built mostly inside a mountain.
 One approaches the museum through a graceful pedestrian tunnel and an extraordinary suspension bridge.

 The museum displays a permanent collection of statues and artifacts from ancient civilizations, along with seasonal exhibits of Japanese art.
 Following our visit to the Miho Museum, we will return to Kyoto.
 The rest of the day will be free to explore additional temples and castles, take a train up into the mountains, or enjoy the amenities of our deluxe hotel.